rogerhung1006/loan_calculator_with_dash/README.md

 ### Topic: Loan Analytics
 ### Author: Roger Hung
 <br >
 <strong>This loan calculator is capable of computing the the amortization schedule of a personal loan or even a loan portfolio.
-On top of that, this application can also takes into account multiple contributions from different people, say your family member or friends.</strong> <br >
+On top of that, this application can also take into account multiple contributions from different people, say your family member or friends.</strong> <br >

 <br >
 This loan calculator has two tabs:

-- Loan portfolio calculator: Here you can enter information about your loans, including principal, interest rate, payment, extra payment for up to three loans.
+- Loan portfolio calculator: Here you can enter information of your loans, including principal, interest rate, payment, extra payment for up to three loans.

-- Loan with financial assistance: This is a calculator that allows you to specify how many people are supporting you on the loan payment.
+- Loan with financial assistance: This is a calculator that allows you to specify how many people are supporting you on the loan payment (contributions).